 Graham is the Adventure Activities Licensing Scheme technical advisor for several national activity providers and works as a consultant for several schools and activity providers in relation to operating procedures and risk management strategies.

 Graham has worked as an external examiner/consultant for Worcester University’s BA Primary education with outdoor education course and is currently an external examiner for the University of Cumbria's outdoor programmes.

 Graham sits on the editorial board of the Journal of Adventure Education and Outdoor Learning, with the specific role of representing the Institute of Outdoor Learning, the professional organisation for outdoor practitioners in the UK.

 Graham’s main role is in coordinating and teaching on the PGCE secondary (outdoor activities) but he also teaches on and contributes to the modules below:

-BA Childhood studies–
+BA Childhood and youth studies–

 XAE 3035 Safeguarding children

 XCB 2008 Core subject studies 1